deepfx/netlens/README.md

 ### Bonus Style Transfer

+Neural style transfer is an optimization technique that takes two images—a content image and a style reference image (often the artwork)—and blends them together so the output image looks like the content image, but “painted” in the style of the style reference image.

 As an artist, the best motive is often your muse.
-Something to hold the attention during those [lonely nights](https://www.youtube.com/watch?v=3JWGXagA1MI) of parameterizing your model.

 | Muse \| Content                               | Style                                               | Output                                  |
 | --------------------------------------------- | --------------------------------------------------- | --------------------------------------- |